terotoi/koticloud/README.md

 KotiCloud is a file and multimedia server.
 Is is currently heavily work-in-progress.

-At this time it might be usable as a personal file server in a safe environment.
 It can be used through a web interface or a command line client.
 You can upload, download, copy, move, rename and delete files, edit text files, read PDFs, watch videos, listen to audio files and look at images.

 ## Requirements ##

-Go 1.16, node.js, yarn, docker, docker-compose and make.
+Go 1.17, node.js, yarn, docker, docker-compose and make.

 ## Building a demo image ##